bitcart/bitcart/CONTRIBUTING.md

 * [ ] Search the issue repository to ensure your report is a new issue

 * [ ] Try to isolate the problem

+* [ ] Try to gather as much information as possible to reproduce your issue

+* [ ] Open an issue and communicate with developers to solve it

 Don't feel bad if the developers can't reproduce the issue right away.
 They will simply ask for more information!